-By Air: The nearest airport to Gir is located at Diu at a distance of 92 km from the park reserve area.
+The nearest airport to Gir is located at Diu at a distance of 92 km from the park reserve area.
 After Diu, the next closest airport to Gir is at Rajkot, located approximately 160 km away.
 Both these airports are well connected to cities like Delhi, Mumbai, Chennai, Kolkata, and Ahmedabad.
 Tourists can catch daily flights to these two destinations from any of these cities and reach Gir through train, bus, cab, etc.

-By Rail: One can take a train to the Junagadh Junction railway station in Junagadh.
+One can take a train to the Junagadh Junction railway station in Junagadh.
 The station is also connected to major cities, along with Ahmedabad and Rajkot.
 From Junagadh station take the Saurashtra Mail train to Badodar, from there the train to Sasan Gir.
 Taxi services and buses also ply from Badodar to Sasan Gir.

-By Road: Many GSRTC AC bus services also ply from major points like Rajkot, Somnath, and Junagadh to Gir.
+Many GSRTC AC bus services also ply from major points like Rajkot, Somnath, and Junagadh to Gir.
 Junagadh is a mere 60 km from Gir and is the most common base for travelers going towards Sasan Gir.
 If not GSRTC, then a lot of private companies also run AC buses from these places.
 If not bus or train, then one can indulge in a scenic road trip all the way to Gir from points like Rajkot and Junagadh.

 Distance from Junagadh to Gir National Park: 77 km